 From its inception over 40 years ago, ARC envisioned a world in which all beings co-exist in a healthy loving relationship with themselves, each other, with that which they hold as sacred and with the earth.

-ARC understands its role in carrying forth that vision is to provide radical hospitality and a retreat experience that nurtures spiritual renewal in a sacred setting.
+ARC understands its role in carrying forth that vision is to provide hospitality and a retreat experience that nurtures spiritual renewal in a sacred setting.

-The mission of ARC is simple - to provide radical hospitality and a retreat experience that nurtures spiritual renewal in a sacred setting.
+The mission of ARC is simple - to provide hospitality and a retreat experience that nurtures spiritual renewal in a sacred setting.
 Carrying out the mission is done joyfully, simply and mercifully through the service of hospitality.
 ARC sponsors retreats, provides space for individual and small group retreats, plus offers opportunity for rich volunteer experiences.

-are for individuals, families, or friends who wish to structure their own time at ARC and can be for any length of stay, as space is available.
+Private retreats are for individuals, families, or friends who wish to structure their own time at ARC and can be for any length of stay, as space is available.
 Guests enjoy resting, reading, walking, canoeing, or simply sitting by the fireplace and looking out the huge living room window.
 In addition to the Lodge, mentioned above, private retreats may also occur in the Cottage or the Hermitage.

-hosted at ARC are facilitated and planned with leadership from the group.
+Group retreats hosted at ARC are facilitated and planned with leadership from the group.
 Many groups come to ARC year after year to lead their own retreats.
-Groups bring their own participants and agenda, while we provide the hospitality, nurturing space and homemade vegetarian meals.
+Groups bring their own participants and agenda, while we provide the hospitality, nurturing space and homemade primarily vegetarian meals.
 Groups typically stay in the Lodge, with overflow (as needed) to the Cottage and the Hermitage.
 Smaller groups may choose to stay in and/or meet in the Cottage.

 ARC welcomes volunteers for a few hours, a day, a weekend, or a week at a time.
 We offer several opportunities to serve in the kitchen, the buildings, the land and the community at large.
 In the kitchen volunteers joyfully help with table setting, clearing and washing dishes, especially when we have large groups on weekends.
 Housekeeping and seasonal project volunteers keep the building in tip top condition using cleaning products that are as merciful to the planet as possible.
 Outdoor volunteers tend to the gardens, woodshed and trails simply supporting a space in which all beings co-exist in a healthy loving relationship with themselves, each other, with that which they hold as sacred and with the earth.
 Finally, volunteers that serve in the community at large do so as an extension of ARC, as ambassadors to engage new groups, partners and donors.